What’s Really Causing Bad Reviews for Ecommerce Businesses?

 - Issues with the website - 2%

-*one review could contain more than one reason.
-For example, many complained of late shipping and bad customer service.
+*A single review could have more than one reason.
+For example, many complained of late shipping and bad customer service

 After looking through the data it’s clear that some issues are more likely to lead to customers leaving you a one-star review than others.
 But that quality of product is only the second most common factor strongly suggests that it is the overall online shopping experience being judged, not just the product itself.

-Two out five of bad reviews complain about late delivery or other shipping errors
+Two out five of bad reviews complain about late shipping or other shipping errors

 As you can see the leading reason isn’t anything to do with product quality, it’s to do with delivery.
 It’s well known that people expect their online orders to be delivered quickly and on time.
 This analysis shows just how much of a factor it is in customer satisfaction.

 It’s clear when you look at the reviews just how much of a bugbear it is for ecommerce retailers.
 Many retailers respond to these reviews by pointing out that it is not their fault, but their shipping partner.
-In fact, many of the reviewers themselves say that their issue is with Fedex or Royal Mail for example.
-But it’s still the retailer that bears the brunt of this review.
+In fact, many of the reviewers themselves say that their issue is with FedEx, USPS, or UPS for example.
+But it’s still the retailer that is the one who ends up with the bad review.

 However, to lay the blame solely on the shipping company would be unfair.
-Ecommerce retailers can speed up their shipping by optimising their own processes.
-This could be being able to bulk print shipping labels, using rules to optimise which carriers are used and which orders are prioritised, and having a system capable of tracking every shipment and automatically sending out confirmation emails.
+Ecommerce retailers can speed up their shipping by optimizing their own processes.
+This could be being able to bulk print shipping labels, using rules to optimize which carriers are used and which orders are prioritized, and having a system capable of tracking every shipment and automatically sending out confirmation emails.
 This last point also helps with communication with your customers and makes it clear that the package was shipped quickly and is now with your carrier.
+And, letting your customer know the status of a parcel even if it's late could be the difference between getting a one-star review or not.

 Almost half of all bad reviews in the fashion and shopping sector relate to late shipping